Pure braid group actions on category O modules: Quantum Weyl group actions of pure braid groups

 \subsection{The normally ordered quantum Weyl group action}

 We shall be interested in the following modification of the action \eqref {eq:lambda eps body}.
 Let

 (cf.~Section~\ref{ss:no-qWg}).
 Define the morphism

-so that $\QPw(p)=\wt{\veps}_\hbar(p)\cdot \noQPwO(p)\cdot \bw(p)$ for any $p\in\Pw$.
+so that $\QPw(p)={\veps}_\hbar(p)\cdot \noQPwO(p)\cdot \bw(p)$ for any $p\in\Pw$.

 We refer to $\noQPwO$ as the {\it normally ordered} quantum Weyl group action of $\Pw$.
-The terminology is justified by the fact that, for any $i\in\bfI$, $\noQPwO(S_i^2)$ acts as the exponential of the normally ordered Casimir operator, in contrast with \eqref{eq:Si2}.
+The terminology is justified by the fact that, for any $i\in\bfI$, $\noQPwO(S_i^2)$ acts as the normally ordered quantum Casimir operator, in contrast with \eqref{eq:Si2}.
 Namely, one has